SpaceVim/SpaceVim/docs/_posts/2017-02-11-use-vim-as-a-java-ide.md

 ---
-title: "Use SpaceVim as a Java IDE"
+title: "Use Vim as a Java IDE"
 categories: [tutorials, blog]
 excerpt: "A general guide for using SpaceVim as Java IDE, including layer configuration and requiems installation."
-redirect_from: ["/2017/02/11/use-vim-as-a-java-ide.html", "/use-vim-as-a-java-ide/"]
+redirect_from: "/2017/02/11/use-vim-as-a-java-ide.html"
 type: BlogPosting
 comments: true
-commentsID: "Use SpaceVim as a Java IDE"
+commentsID: "Use Vim as a Java IDE"
 ---

-# [Blogs](https://spacevim.org/community#blogs) > Use SpaceVim as a Java IDE
+# [Blogs](https://spacevim.org/community#blogs) > Use Vim as a Java IDE

 I am a vimmer and a java developer.
 This is a guide for how to use SpaceVim develop Java project.